 Hide and Shriek works really well being a great simple game to play against others online through matchmaking or even just private matches against friends.
 It's got fantastic replay value by having random opponents to play against and no single match should feel the same.
 It's also oddly competitive considering the goal is to get spooky and scare each other to death.
 My biggest issue was just content as it includes the single school map, but in comparison to the pricing of the title I suppose it's fair.
 Funcom is definitely on to something with Hide and Shriek as it's a thrilling competitive battle.

-Review Done on Hide and Shriek for PC
+Hide and Shriek for PC

 Review Code provided by Evolve PR